apathism/ejstand/README.md

 ### Setting Up WebServer

-Most of the time it makes sense to set up ejstand next to ejudge, and that means that you're probably want some kind of directory (for example, /ejstand) on your Apache/nginx/whatever-you-use to be proxied to ejstand.
+Most of the time it makes sense to set up EjStand next to ejudge, and that means that you're probably want some kind of directory (for example, /ejstand) on your Apache/nginx/whatever-you-use to be proxied to EjStand.

 This [article](https://www.nginx.com/resources/wiki/start/topics/examples/likeapache/)
 can help you to setup your global server in a proper way.